AlahmadiQ8/Network-Partitioning/readme.txt

 * currently, the user must hardcode parameters in main()

 * runtime is a bit slow, depend on k & M

+-------RUNNING PROGRAM-------
+* on terminal (mac): python final.py
+* as i mentioned before, as of now, everything is hardcoded in main()
+* networkx must be installed in order to run the python script
+* on a mac, it's easily installed in terminal: 'sudo easy_install networkx', I do not know how on windows but it should be easy
+* current paramters assumes you have a data folder that has the input files
+* results are saved in 'data/out.txt'